Updated Mar 14, 2026§ For Vehicles

 If you're looking for a tracker that also logs your rides, GPS trackers without monthly fees like the LandAirSea 54 are better suited.
 Monimoto is purpose-built for one scenario: your bike gets stolen, and you need to know immediately.

-The Monimoto 9 weighs 2 ounces.
-Two.
-I've carried heavier keychains.
+The Monimoto 9 weighs 2 ounces -- lighter than many keychains.
 At 3.65 × 1.52 × 0.58 inches, it fits pretty much anywhere on a motorcycle: under the seat, inside a fairing, tucked behind a panel.
 The small size matters because a thief who finds a tracker will rip it off.

-The IP68 rating is a real upgrade from the older models.
-I've ridden through heavy rain with the tracker mounted in a semi-exposed spot under my seat, and it's never missed a beat.
+The IP68 rating is a real upgrade from the older models, suitable for a semi-exposed spot under the seat in heavy rain.
 IP68 means fully dustproof and can handle submersion.
 Overkill for a motorcycle, but reassuring.

 The embedded eSIM is a nice touch.
 No hunting for compatible SIM cards, no activation headaches.
 It just works out of the box.
 Rider Magazine's review confirmed the same experience: unbox, charge, pair, done.